SabaAsgarian/Admin-Panel/README.md

 # Admin-Panel
-admin panel with functional sign up and sign in.
+admin panel with functional sign up and sign in
 - [Demo Project](https://admin-panel-azure-ten.vercel.app/)

 - Developed by Saba Asgarian